tullyd43/nodus/SECURITY_ADDENDUM.md

 ## 7. Developer Responsibilities

 - Review this document before any code change.
+- Honor the Async Orchestration Rule (A-02) by routing all async work through the shared runner.
 - Ensure each commit passes ESLint, CI scan, and pre-commit hooks.
 - Immediately remediate violations.
 - Report suspected tampering or CI bypass to the security maintainer.